aAmorim27/aAmorim27/README.md

 <h1 align="center">Hello there ! 👋</h1>

 ## About me
-My name is André, i am a `Fullstack developer` living in France 🇫🇷🥖 and currently working for PrestaShop
+My name is André, i am a `Fullstack developer` living in France 🇫🇷🥖 and currently working for BackMarket (ex PrestaShop)

-In my spare time i play guitar 🎸, Video Games 🎮 & go climbing with friends 🧗
+In my spare time i play guitar 🎸, Video Games 🎮 & do some archery 🏹

 <div style="font-size: 10px; display: inline-block;">
     <i>And sometimes i'm working on personal projets but shhhh thats a secret </i> 🤫